Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Discussion

+\textbf{\textit{Component synergy in handling challenging cases.}} In \Cref{tab:ablation}, ATM-Net gets comparative or slightly worse results in some boundary-aware metrics with only one of the components.
+This phenomenon is because some of the comparing models fail to accurately segment three particularly challenging categories in the SPIDER dataset, leading to \textit{NaN (Not-a-Number)} values for ASD and HD95 metrics, which are then excluded from the overall evaluation process, leading to inflated results.
+When CCAE or HASF is used individually, these modules can identify but not always accurately segment the difficult regions, leading to slightly lower ASD and HD95 scores.
+However, when both CCAE and HASF are integrated, ATM-Net can handle these challenging cases more effectively, leading to better ASD and HD95 results.

+\textbf{\textit{Dataset-specific performance differences.}} ATM-Net's performance on SPIDER dataset is less optimal compared to the MRSpineSeg due to the following factors.
+Firstly, the SPIDER dataset contains a significant amount of highlight noise.
+Secondly, accurately delineating spinal canal boundaries poses a substantial challenge unique to the SPIDER dataset but not present in the MRSpineSeg dataset.
+These complexities inherently increase the difficulty of achieving high segmentation accuracy on the SPIDER dataset.

-Notably, on SPIDER, Opt.2 achieved better boundary-aware metrics than Opt.3.
-This is because MRSpineSeg consists of sagittal images without noise, while SPIDER contains highlight noise.
-In such cases, overly rich semantic information may result in over-fitting to the noise, particularly in edge regions.
-Opt.2, with its moderate information granularity, reduces the impact of noise fitting, leading to slightly better performance.
+\textbf{\textit{Prompt granularity optimization in noisy datasets.}} As shown in \Cref{tab:prompt-opt}, on the SPIDER dataset, Opt.2 achieved better boundary-aware metrics than Opt.3.
+This is because the MRSpineSeg dataset consists of sagittal images without noise, whereas the SPIDER dataset contains highlight noise.
+In such cases, overly rich semantic information may hinder fine-grained segmentation, particularly in edge segmentation.
+Opt.2, with its moderate information granularity, reduces the impact of noise fitting, leading to relatively better performance.